-If you’ve gotten to the point of asking whether you should pack a tarp or a tent in your survival bag, then you are probably already familiar with the “survival basics.”
+If you’ve gotten to the point of asking whether you should pack a tarp or a tent in your survival bag, then you are probably already have your Bug Out Bag packed and are familiar with the “survival basics.”

 Some people like those over at Wilderness College would also add “attitude” to the list, and some people will put water as the #1 need in certain climates.
 But it goes without debate that shelter is incredibly important for survival, which is where the tarp or the tent come in.